sharma04500/ELK-Stack/ElasticSearch.md

 ### Installing ElasticSearch:

+Elasticsearch was purely built on Java and comes with the required java modules bundled along with the downloaded elasticsearch installation package.
+We need not to install java for using elasticsearch.

 To install elasticsearch, first setup the repository of elastic with the aid of the PGP key and add this repository definition to the apt sources list through executing the following commands:

 ```